Skip to content

 Flex head can be locked

-Comfortable shave for most users (unless a very sensitive skin type)
+Comfortable shave for most users (unless they have very sensitive skin)

 Good for coarse beard growth